-True, the preferred time to sell your scrap will depend on your location, but it will also depend on your choice of recycler.
-While the start and end of the calendar month brings better times for scrap, the patterns of your local scrap yard will more determine selling.
+True, the preferred time to sell your scrap will depend on your location, but it will also depend on your choice of the recycler.
+While the start and end of the calendar month bring better times for scrap, the patterns of your local scrap yard will be more determined to sell.

 Who buys brass scrap locally?

-- Pro Tip: Call ahead to your local scrap yards to get a feel for their service, prices, and to consult on your unique situation.
+- Pro Tip #1: Call ahead to your local scrap yards to get a feel for their service, prices, and to consult on your unique situation.